janpauldahlke/angular-multi-project-scaffolding/README.md

-# How create a Angular multi-project scaffolding whith workspace, application, library, PWA, SSR, ESLint, Prettier, GIT and IDE (Visual Studio Code) configurtation
+# How create a multi-project scaffolding with your workspace, application, library, PWA, SSR, ESLint, Prettier, GIT and IDE (Visual Studio Code) configuration in Angular 13, 14 or 15

 by [Marcos Cazaux](https://marcoscazaux.com) · 2023